Youtube-dl

-youtube-dl is a free and open source download manager for video and audio from YouTube and over 1,000 other video hosting websites.
+youtube-dl is a free and open source software tool for downloading video and audio from YouTube and over 1,000 other video hosting websites.
+It supports diverse file formats, quality settings, and platforms including Microsoft Windows, macOS, and Linux.
 It is released under the Unlicense software license.

 As of September 2021, youtube-dl is one of the most starred projects on GitHub, with over 100,000 stars.
 According to libraries.io, 308 other packages and 1.43k repositories depend on it.
-Numerous forks exist of the project.
+Numerous forks of the project exist, among which the community-maintained fork yt-dlp is notable for active development and enhanced functionality. yt-dlp builds upon youtube-dl's core features by offering improvements such as faster multi-threaded downloads, more advanced format selection and subtitle embedding support.
+Due to its active maintenance and expanded capabilities, yt-dlp has been widely adopted and has replaced youtube-dl in several major Linux distributions, notably beginning with Ubuntu 22.04.

+Both tools have faced legal challenges, including takedown notices under the Digital Millennium Copyright Act (DMCA), as well as controversies surrounding the downloading of copyrighted content.
+Nonetheless, they remain important software for users requiring reliable media downloads for purposes including education, archiving, journalism, and fair use.

 History

 youtube-dl was created in 2006 by Ricardo Garcia.
 Initially, only YouTube was supported, but as the project grew, it began supporting other video sharing websites.

-Ricardo Garcia stepped down as maintainer in 2011 and was replaced by Philipp Hagemeister, who later stepped down and was replaced by dstftw.
+Garcia stepped down as maintainer in 2011 and was replaced by Philipp Hagemeister, who later stepped down and was replaced by dstftw.
 In 2021, dstftw stepped down and was replaced by dirkf.

+In 2021, some community members released a fork of youtube-dl, named youtube-dlc (for "community").
+By January 2021, the effort was continuing as yt-dlp. yt-dlp was included in Ubuntu as of the 22.04 release. youtube-dl was removed from Debian 12.0 and Ubuntu 23.10 due to stagnant development and replaced with an empty package depending on yt-dlp.

+In August 2023, German company Uberspace took down a web domain which they hosted at their premises for the original youtube-dl project, citing a regional German court order issued from Landgericht Hamburg which appeared to ban the mere hosting of information and GitHub developer links related to the cracking of (non-cryptographic) "rolling ciphers."
+The GitHub subdomain webpage remains in place.